Anzac Park Kings Beach

 This popular spray and play water park operates on timed bursts of natural sea water all year round from 8.00 am to 5.00 pm.
 Dogs are not permitted at anytime

 Beach Access points 272 - 275.
 Moffat Beach lies between Moffat Head and Tooway Lake.
-The beachside parks of Eleanor Shipley, Moffat Beach and Ma and Pa Bendall provide various recreation facilities and features.
-For surfers "Moffats" on the southern point can produce a good peeling right during high swell.
 Moffat Beach is connected to Shelly Beach by a coastal pathway over the headland.
 Dogs are allowed off leash on the beach, as indicated on the provided signs from 4pm to 8am only.

 Moffat Beach Park

 Moffat Beach park lies between Seaview Terrace and the base of Moffat Head.
-There is a playground, picnic facilities and an off street car park.
-It is a 250 metre walk up the hill to the Ma and Pa Bendall lookout affording breathtaking views to the north and east.
-The coastal pathway continues south to Shelly Beach and north to Dicky Beach.
+Over looking the beach, this park provides a naturally sheltered surf themed playground, as well as shelters with picnic tables and barbecue facilities and an off street car park.

 Shelly Beach Caloundra